fankam12/Azure-Portfolio-Project/README.md

 - Cloud security best practices
 - Azure governance and policy enforcement
 - Identity and access management
-- Compute and storage deployment
+- Windows and Linux workload deployment
 - Monitoring and operational management
 - Cost optimization strategies
+- Production deployment workflows

 The architecture follows Microsoft Azure best practices with an emphasis on secure, scalable, and repeatable deployments.